 Preparation Is Key

 In summary, the AANP exams for FNPs and AGNPs are changed to some degree every year.
 The ANCC exams for FNPs and AGNPs are changed to some degree every 3 to 5 years.
 Both certifying bodies continually evaluate the validity and reliability of questions.
 You should examine the test blueprint and reference list for the exam you are taking and organize your study around that information.
 Consider attending a review course that will help solidify your knowledge in key areas, and use a question book or question bank to practice answering questions written in the style of the exams.
-Such preparation will serve you well on test day.
+Your study questions should be presented in a multiple choice format and include detailed rationales.
+This type of preparation will serve you well on test day.